firmwaresmith/firmwaresmith.github.io/content/page/about/index.md

 Initially, I tried launching the blog using WordPress and a Virtual Private Server.
-However, it didn't feel good enough, and I constantly worried about potential issues, like something breaking or needing to upgradfe to a newer version of WordPress.
+However, it didn't feel good enough, and I constantly worried about potential issues, like something breaking or needing to upgrade to a newer version of WordPress.

 This fear led me to explore other options, such as contributing to excellent [Memfault Interrupt](https://interrupt.memfault.com/) blog.
 However, writing for such a high-quality platform was even more daunting - I didn't